Worst Web Sites 2007

 It's important to note that the worst web pages are not simply car wrecks on the Information Highway.
 Many of the sites that are featured on Web Pages That Suck have only one or just a few glaring faults.

-Anybody can throw up sites like Video Sonic Labs or Rockley Park Owners.
+Anybody can throw up a site like Video Sonic Labs.
 Yes, such sites are occasionally featured here, but you gain more understanding by seeing sites where the solution is more than "Let's nuke the site and start over from scratch."
 (Apologies to my readers in Japan.)

 The following sites comprise the 2nd runner up group of the worst web sites that appeared on Web Pages That Suck during 2007.